Robert Wurtz II

 Now Adonijah, son of David and Haggith, was promoting himself, boasting, “I will be king!”
 He managed to acquire chariots and horsemen, as well as fifty men to serve as his royal guard.
 (Now his father had never corrected him by saying, “Why do you do such things?”
 He was also very handsome and had been born right after Absalom.
 (1 Kings 1:5–6 NET)

-While God was moving in the hearts of men to build Him a house, Adonijah was plotting to build himself a kingdom.
-It is unfathomable how anyone could be that out-of-touch with what God was doing.
-Would a man dare to build his own kingdom at the expense of God building his Temple?
+While God was moving in the hearts of men to build Him a house, Adonijah was plotting to build his own kingdom.
+How anyone could be that out-of-touch with what God was doing is unfathomable.
+Would a man dare to build his own kingdom while God was building his Temple?
 Indeed he would.
-This is ambition run amok.
-The problem was that his aspirations ran cross with God’s plans.
+His ambitions and aspirations were competing with God’s will.

-Adonijah was Solomon’s older brother and he was upset for having been passed over.
-Apparently, problems had been brewing for many years.
+Adonijah was Solomon’s older brother, and he was upset about being passed over for the kingship.
+Problems had been brewing for many years.
 For reasons unknown to us, David refused to discipline him.
-In fact, the wording of 1 Kings 1:5-6 implies that he refused to disappoint his son.
-This is extremely troubling.
-A son who runs wildly unchecked and unreproved is bound for destruction.
+In fact, the troubling wording of 1 Kings 1:5-6 implies that he refused to disappoint his son.
+A son who runs wild, unchecked and unreproved, is destined for destruction.

-I have to wonder if Solomon had his older brother in mind when he wrote concerning disciplining children in Proverbs.
+I wonder if Solomon had his older brother in mind when he wrote about disciplining children in Proverbs.
 Who can tell?
 Nevertheless, Matthew Henry once wrote, “Those who honor their sons more than God, as those do who keep them not under good discipline, thereby forfeit the honor they might expect from their sons.”
-This is not the first time we find God placing the responsibility on the parent to correct a child who is acting contrary to His will.
+This was not the first time God placed responsibility on the parent to correct a child who was acting out.
 Eli refused to correct his sons and paid a terrible price.
-Though he would not live to see it, David will pay a heavy price as well.
-We should be sobered by the words, Now his father had never corrected him by saying, “Why do you do such things?”
+Though he didn’t live to see it, David paid a heavy price as well.

-While the plans were in place to get the Temple built, Adonijah was working to win people over to his cause.
-His strategy was similar to his failed brother Absalom’s having fifty men run before him as if he were already king.
+While plans were progressing to build the Temple, Adonijah worked to win people over to his cause.
+His strategy was similar to his failed brother Absalom who instructed fifty men to run before him as if he were already king.
 Despite the unlikeliness of success, Adonijah managed to win over David’s “general” Joab.
-Even Abiathar the High Priest fell for his charm.
-Nevertheless, he was of the sons of Eli, and time was running out for him because of God’s judgment on Eli’s sin.
+Even Abiathar, the High Priest, fell for his charm.
+Sadly, he was of the sons of Eli, and time was running out for him because of God’s judgment on Eli’s sin.

-In 1 Cor.
-10:11 Paul writes, “Now these things happened to them as an example, but they were written down for our instruction, on whom the end of the ages has come.”
-We could argue that in this dispensation a man cannot be put to death for attempting to build his own kingdom instead of God’s Temple (so to speak).
+In 1 Corinthians 10:11, Paul writes, “Now these things happened to them as an example, but they were written down for our instruction, on whom the end of the ages has come.”
+We could argue that in this dispensation, a person can’t be punished for attempting to build their own kingdom instead of God’s Temple (so to speak).
 We can’t call fire down from heaven or any of that.
-However, the example of Adonijah is an expression of God’s estimate of this type of behavior and should be programmatic to our view of things.
+However, the example of Adonijah is an expression of God’s estimate of this type of behavior and should be programmatic of our view of things.
 God may not put to death every man or woman who seeks to build their own “kingdom” rather than falling in step with Christ (who is building His Church), but He shouldn’t have to.